 Lockers are provided for students to store their bags and belongings.
-Lockers are rented from the College by paying a fee upon enrolment.
 Students must obtain a combination lock, as lockers must be locked at all time.
 The College is not responsible for the care and safekeeping of the personal possessions of students.
 Students are not to bring valuable items to school.
 Sports equipment not used in PE classes (such as skateboards) must not be brought to school.